Timber Fabrication Manager

 School-based arrangements are not recommended at this qualification level.
 Prior to signing a training contract it is recommended that you contact the department to discuss other available options.

 It is unlikely that a school-based trainee will be able to be employed in a capacity which provides the employment experience required under the employment based traineeship pathway.
-To ensure appropriate employment arrangements are in place all training contracts which are received by DET for registration will be sent to the applicable regional office for review prior to a decision to register or refuse to register the training contract.
+To ensure appropriate employment arrangements are in place all training contracts which are received by the Department of Employment, Small Business and Training (DESBT) for registration will be sent to the applicable regional office for review prior to a decision to register or refuse to register the training contract.

 Apprentices/trainees with a disability are entitled to work less than 15 hours per week when averaged over a 4 week cycle.
 They must be a holder of a disability pension and Pension concession card to be approved.